Code Signing for iOS Projects#

 Preparing your Xcode project for use with Fastlane Match#

-Adding Semaphore Plugin to Fastlane#
+Adding the Semaphore Plugin to Fastlane#

 $ bundle exec fastlane add_plugin semaphore

-Adding Match to the Fastlane Lane#
+Adding Match to a Fastlane Lane#

-As mentioned earlier, CI doesn't have access to your developer account unless you provide the credentials in the configuration for the match
+As mentioned earlier, CI doesn't have access to your developer account unless you provide the credentials in the configuration for match.
+To make this work, we need to add a match action to the lanes that will publish your app for distribution.

 # fastlane/Fastfile